Guidance officers

 Chaplains and student welfare workers

-Chaplaincy and student welfare services policy statement and supporting documents provide assistance for schools implementing a chaplaincy/student welfare service (paid or voluntary).
+The chaplaincy and student welfare services policy statement and supporting documents provide assistance for schools implementing a chaplaincy / student welfare service (paid or voluntary).

 Community education counsellors